isabella232/kendo-react-animation/docs/zoom/index.md

 ### Decorate the Children

-#### Set a CSS class
+#### Set CSS Classes

-To set a CSS class to the Zoom children components use the `componentChildClassName` property.
+To set a CSS class to the Zoom children components, use the `componentChildClassName` property.
 Use it to style the animated content.

 ```html
   <style>